Emotional Avoidance

 B) the anxiety was unbearable; and

 Some avoidance behaviours are seemingly harmless (“I’m not interested in the dog park anyway”).
-However, some are inherently damaging and/or addictive - starting out innocently enough but grow into big issues.
+However, some are inherently damaging and/or addictive—starting out innocently enough but growing into bigger issues.
 Examples include self-harm, binge eating, alcohol, illicit substances, gambling, pornography, and social media.

 There are often a range of skills that can help you deal with challenging situations and emotions.
 A big part of psychological therapy is to impart such relevant skills.
 But if you always avoid, you never learn the skills.
 It makes avoidance the ‘only option’.